-From Santa Cruz we will head by boat to the Galapagos's largest and perhaps most beautiful island of Isabela.
-This is where we find the Sierra Negra Volcano which reaches 1,124 metres above sea level.
-It last erupted in 2005 when the BBC were filming a four-part series about the islands.
+The most expansive volcanic scenery in the Galapagos is on the largest and perhaps most beautiful island of Isabela.
+This is where we find the Sierra Negra Volcano, which reaches 1,124 metres above sea level.
+Lava flows as recent as 2018 can be seen here, whilst the most recent dramatic changes to the area occurred in 2005 when the BBC were filming a four-part series about the islands.
 The centre of the explosions was a parasitic cone called Cerro Chico - the target point for a trek we will make.
 Scratch the Earth's surface just a few inches below the lava surface here and the temperature is too hot to touch.
 The landscape is one of multicoloured igneous rock, oozing in places with sulphurous fumes.
 We have to stick strictly to tested pathways here: as with so much of the Galapagos, the lava has solidified above a Swiss cheese network of gas bubbles.

 To reach Cerro Chico, we will trek along part of the second largest volcanic crater in the World, measuring 6 miles across.
 Only the Ngorongoro Crater in Tanzania is wider.
 Cloud cover is highly variable here, with the best conditions when skies are clear above clouds, pushed up by the wind before cascading over cliffs into the huge crater.
 These clouds sustain a gnarly cloud forest on the slopes of Sierra Negra, where we can sometimes find endemic Galapagos Hawks and Mockingbirds.

 We will also take you into the Highlands of San Cristobal Island, where we find extinct and weathered volcanic peaks, as well as opportunities to see Giant Tortoises and Frigatebirds uniquely skimming into a volcanic lake to clean their wings.